 Then I folded the top part over and stapled it!
 I went ahead and put some glue along this fold too!

 You can see where we had to remove the other lid support stay hinge!
 It just made the inside look so much worse…LOL!
-I don’t think anything could make it look any worse than my upholstery job did!!
-Haha!
+And here I thought nothing could make it look any worse than my upholstery job did!! 😂

 Lots of Love,